Hysilicon/Hall_Sensor_Door_Locking/README.md

 Note: For Wi-Fi connection issues that may occur with the esp32-s3 DevKit, customizing the transmission power in the code can effectively resolve most cases of failed initial connection attempts.

+The native compilation version by Espressif has more stable Wi-Fi, MQTT broker connection, and reconnection mechanisms.